WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/card-auth-flow.md

 With **Terminal Authorization** transaction type merchant reserves funds on cardholder's account.
 It is used when an order is fulfilled later.
 Upon goods delivery, merchant is eligible to trigger **Capture** transaction type.
 Merchant has maximum 7 days to conduct Capture.

+Every Purchase operation with **Card Terminal Authorization** transaction (EMV or Magstripe) has to be confirmed or declined by follow-up Sale completion request, so 2 steps are needed:

+- Initial Purchase request
+- Completion (follow-up) request with `CONFIRM` or `DECLINE` operation

 ## Sequence Diagram

 For the sake of simplification, below diagram includes only interactions between merchant and Wirecard ePOS system.